Session: Corporate Leaders Using Technology to Accelerate Youth Entrepreneurship in Times of COVID

 Bio: Cecilia Chapiro

-Cecilia Chapiro, is a latin-american woman working in top technology, specifically blockchain, and social entrepreneurs.
+Cecilia Chapiro, is a latin@ entrepreneur working in tech and entrepreneurship.
 She's an expert in frameworks for building startups.
 Her core interest is at the intersection of data and emerging technology to solve the most pressing social problems.
 Originally from Argentina, Cecilia has lived and worked in Australia, Bangladesh, Brazil, England, Germany, Spain and USA.

 As the Founder of Yunus & Youth, a social business endorsed by Nobel Prize Muhammad Yunus, she has accelerated multiple social ventures globally by connecting ideas of innovative social entrepreneurs with corporate leaders, to drive financial sustainability in social enterprises.